leoyliu/Forecasting-the-2024-US-Presidential-Election/README.md

 The repo is structured as:

 -   `data/00-simulated_data` contains the simulated dataset.
--   `data/01-raw_data` contains the raw data as obtained from Open Data Toronto.
+-   `data/01-raw_data` contains the raw data as obtained from [FiveThirtyEight 2024 U.S. Presidential Election Polls](https://projects.fivethirtyeight.com/polls/president-general/2024/national/).
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to download, simulate, clean, and test data.
+-   `scripts` contains the R scripts used to download, simulate, clean, model, and test data.

 ## Statement on LLM usage